15 The reflection effect

 The reflection effect involves an asymmetry in risk preferences in the gain and loss domains.

 When people make a risky choice related to gains, they are risk averse.
-They prefer a certain option of lower value than the expected value of the risky choice.
+They prefer a certain option with value lower than the expected value of the risky choice.
 When choosing an option in the loss domain, they become risk-seeking.
 This phenomenon is called the reflection effect.

 15.1 The Asian Disease problem